The Trial of Felix Serebrov, July 1981 (63.1-2)

 • Working Commission Information Bulletins Nos.
 12-22 (together with Vyacheslav Bakhmin, Alexander Podrabinek, Leonard Ternovsky and Irina Grivnina);

-• The letters “A Word from an Islander of the Gulag Archipelago” (1978) and “A Democracy Faculty” (CCE 54);
+• The letters “A Word from an Islander in the Gulag Archipelago” (1978) and (with Nekipelov) “A Democracy Faculty.
+On foreign radio broadcasts in Russian: advice and suggestions”, (CCE 54.24);

 • Individual letters in defence of Gleb Yakunin and Leonard Ternovsky;